 The Western Division of NSW is an economic powerhouse which generates in excess of $1 billion in earnings each year.
 It comprises some 32.5 million hectares, representing 42% of the land area in NSW, and is populated by 52,830 people.

-The Western Division of NSW stretches from the Murray River at Balranald in the south, to the Barwon River at Mungindi in the north, and west to the South Australian Border.
+The Western Division of NSW stretches from the Murray River at Balranald in the south, to the Barwon River at Mungindi in the north, and west to the South Australian border.
 With an average annual rainfall of 200 mm in the west and 400 mm in the east, the Western Division is ideal pastoral country.
-The Division is largely Crown Land held under perpetual leasehold, and administered by the Western Lands Commission, a division of the NSW Department of Natural Resources.
+The Division is largely Crown Land held under perpetual leasehold, and administered by Crown Lands - NSW Department of Planning, Industry and Environment.

-The Western Division Council have identified their priority areas for 2017-18 to be:
+The Western Division Council has identified their priority areas to be: